babylonchain/btc-staker/docs/stakerd/stakerd-config.md

 #### 2. Start Bitcoin node with wallet

-The `stakerd` daemon requires a running Bitcoin node with a wallet.
+The `stakerd` daemon requires a running Bitcoin node and a wallet loaded with testnet Bitcoins.
 You can configure the daemon to connect to either `bitcoind` or `btcd` node types.

 Follow the official guides to install and run the Bitcoin node: